 This office procedure employs a combination of Riboflavin solution and ultraviolet light to create new collagen links that lead to a stiffer cornea.
 The goal is to strengthen the collagen to prevent further deformation of the cornea and progression of keratoconus.

 These gas permeable and scleral lenses which have predictable and regular contour are fitted and worn during waking hours to restore vision.

-Intacs is a trademark name for implantable corneal ring segments.
-These are very thin inserts of varying sizes that were previously used to treat low levels of nearsightedness.
-They have been FDA approved for the treatment of keratoconus.
-These rings are inserted into the middle layer of the cornea, in our practice with the assistance of a femtosecond laser, and are positioned so that they will help flatten the cornea and lessen the astigmatism.
-This can improve uncorrected vision and vision with glasses, but depending on how severe the keratoconus is, contact lenses may still be required for best corrected vision.
+Implantable corneal ring segments are inserted into the middle layer of the cornea with the assistance of femtosecond laser.
+They are positioned so that they will help flatten the cornea and lessen the astigmatism.
+This can improve uncorrected vision, but contact lenses may still be required for best corrected vision.
 Intacts do not prevent progression of keratoconus.

 The material contained on this site is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health care provider.